Zhangjiajie Hehua International Airport

-Zhangjiajie Hehua International Airport is an international airport serving the city of Zhangjiajie in South Central China’s Hunan province.
+Zhangjiajie Hehua International Airport is an international airport serving the city of Zhangjiajie in South Central China's Hunan province.
 It is located in Huhua village in Yongding District of Zhangjiajie.
 It is the second largest airport in Hunan, after Changsha Huanghua International Airport, and the only international airport in the Wuling Mountains region.
-As of 2019 it has a capacity of 5 million passengers, 19,000 tons of cargo and 45,000 aircraft movements.
+As of 2019 it has a capacity of 5 million passengers, 19,000 tons of cargo and 45,000 aircraft movements.This airport is rated 4-star regional airport for facilities, comfort, cleanliness, shopping, foods, staff service by Skytrax.

 History

 In 1991, construction started on Dayong Airport, which had its first test flight in December 1993 (Dayong is the former name of Zhangjiajie City).

 The airport eventually opened for commercial flights under the name Dayong Zhangjiajie Airport on 18 August 1994.
 In 1995 it was renamed Zhangjiajie Hehua Airport.
 In 1999 it served 500,000 passengers annually.

 In 2011, the first international flight (excluding Macao and Hong Kong) arrived from Seoul's Incheon International Airport.

 In 2015, the second terminal opened after an 18-month construction period.